 This Singapore Standard was prepared by the Working Group on Smart Manufacturing Readiness Level set up by the Technical Committee on Smart Manufacturing under the purview of MSC.

-This standard is identical with ISO/IEC 29182-2:2013, "Information technology - Sensor networks: Sensor Network Reference Architecture (SNRA) - Part 2: Vocabulary and terminology" published by the International Organization for Standardization.
+This standard is identical with ISO/IEC 29182-3:2014, "Information technology - Sensor networks: Sensor Network Reference Architecture (SNRA) - Part 3: Reference architecture views" published by the International Organization for Standardization.